Shredmetal/llmtest/docs/reliability_testing/semantic_boundary_analysis.md

 2. Testing Implications:
    - Requirements must be unambiguous
    - Precision in language can improve test reliability (seriously, this is natural language, you can throw writing the `expected_behavior` to the non-technical PM)
+   - Literal interpretations should ALWAYS be preferred.
+Try to think like a lawyer - it's how I picked up why the test case was being incorrectly accepted (note that I am testing a negative test, so FAIL means that it was incorrectly passed by `assert_semantic_match`)

 ## Impact on Library Usage